alberto-moreno-sa/linio-standards/php-coding-standard.md

 * Routes SHOULD be named by bundle, controller, action: `cart_index_update`
 * URI SHOULD follow the bundle structure and use dashes for word separation: `cart/index/update-product`
 * Services MUST be declared using yaml configuration

+## Database

+* Use plural words for table names
+* Use snake case for naming columns